getodk/central-frontend/packages/web-forms/README.md

 Individual test environments, and their corresponding watch modes, also have separate commands which can be found in [`package.json`](./package.json).

-Upload XLSForm and XForm functionality in [`demo`](./src/demo/) app and in dev mode depends on [XLSForm-online](https://github.com/getodk/xlsform-online).
-Run the xlsform-online locally.
-By default it runs on port 8000, if you are running it on another port then you should update the [`config`](./src/demo/config.json) file.

 ### Project Structure

 ```